hsomesun/Vu1nerability/Sangfor_2.md

 The implementation of the str_filter function is as follows:
 ![2.PNG](http://security.sangfor.com.cn:8000/ueditor/php/upload/image/20190627/1561622267799970.png)

-In this while loop, v2 does not play any role, the range of filtering characters is also problematic, resulting in as long as the number and '/' will fall into the while loop, always write data to a1, but if it is other characters For example, if the letter, '%', etc., it will return 0, but this just meets the judgment of if, and can continue the processing.
-This logic, just enough to constantly cover the address on the heap, leaks the data on the heap through formatted strings such as %s and %x.
-The last parameter is spliced, and the command is executed by the call_DoShellProxy function to call popen.
+In this while loop, v2 does not play any role, the range of filtering characters is also problematic.
+Finally, the parameters are spliced, and the call is executed by the call_DoShellProxy function to call popen.

 The payload of the vulnerability recurrence is as follows:
 Command injection through the ip parameter on port 1000: